Series 505.3.1P - Public Notice – Annual Notification of Rights, Protection and Privacy of Student Records

 9.5 District policies, regulations and procedures are available on the district website.

 11. For More Information – This review of the data privacy rights of students, and parent(s) and guardian(s) in the educational records maintained by District 196 is intended only to be a summary of the provisions of Administrative Regulation 505.2AR, Protection and Privacy of Student Records and applicable state and federal law.
 The policy and regulation are available online, at schools or the District Office.
-Questions should be addressed to: School District Attorney, Independent School District 196, 3455 153rd Street West, Rosemount, Minnesota 55068-4946, phone number 651-423-7883.
+Questions should be addressed to: General Counsel, Independent School District 196, 3455 153rd Street West, Rosemount, Minnesota 55068-4946, phone number 651-423-7883.

 INDEPENDENT SCHOOL DISTRICT 196